Model names vs model numbers

 If you see an "Intuos Pro Medium" you have to verify whether it is a PTH-660 or PTH-850.
 The same goes for the small and large sizes.

-Between the PTH-x60 and PTH-x651 there are differnces in&#x20;
+Between the PTH-x60 and PTH-x51, there are differences in:

-* Which pen they come with
+* which pen they come with

-* Which pens they are compatible with
+* which pens they are compatible with

 <table><thead><tr><th width="196">Name</th><th width="153">Model ID</th><th width="120">Year</th></tr></thead><tbody><tr><td>Intuos Pro Large</td><td>PTH-860</td><td>2017</td></tr><tr><td>Intuos Pro Large</td><td>PTH-851</td><td>2013</td></tr><tr><td>Intuos Pro Medium</td><td>PTH-660</td><td>2017</td></tr><tr><td>Intuos Pro Medium</td><td>PTH-651</td><td>2013</td></tr><tr><td>Intuos Pro Small</td><td>PTH-460</td><td>2019</td></tr><tr><td>Intuos Pro Small</td><td>PTH-451</td><td>2013</td></tr></tbody></table>

-## The similar names used across different brands
+## Similar names used across different brands

 ## Example: Huion and XP-Pen